wgwhitecoding/CanDo/README.md

 ### Future Features Showcase

-Here are some highlighted future features with suggested images to include:
+Here are some highlighted future features

-**Images to include:**
 - **Real-time Collaboration**: Screenshot of multiple users working on the same board.
 - **Task Comments**: Screenshot showing a task with comments from different users.
 - **Assign Tasks to Users**: Screenshot of a task assignment interface.